guillermoap/capacitacion-docker/README.md

     docker-compose -f docker-compose.yml -f ../capacitacion-webapp/docker-compose.yml -f ../capacitacion-admin/docker-compose.yml up

 For this to work you have to be running everything form this folder.
 If you want to change folders change the paths appropiately.

+If you want to stop everything `^C` in the interactive terminal and wait for everything to shutdown, or run

+    docker-compose -f docker-compose.yml -f ../capacitacion-webapp/docker-compose.yml -f ../capacitacion-admin/docker-compose.yml down

 # Migrations
 ## Creating migrations